LillieRay/cybersecurity-portfolio/README.md

 - Vulnerability scan reviews
 - PowerShell and CLI scripts

-> **Goal:** To grow into a role where I can help detect, respond to, and prevent security incidents in real-world environments.
+> **Goal:** To grow into a role where I can help detect, respond to, and prevent security incidents in real world environments.

 ---